-More western than other men’s dress hats, the gambler is known for a medium- to wide-width brim no larger than three inches that features a slightly turned-up edge.
+More western than other types of hats for men, the gambler is known for a medium- to wide-width brim no larger than three inches that features a slightly turned-up edge.
 The profile itself seems a bit flat and angular, although the crown, when viewed from above, resembles an oval.

 Men’s Casual Hats

-The snapback is the quintessential type of men’s casual hat.
-Although it’s truly an offshoot of the ballcap (more on this style below), its origins are said to date back to ‘90s New York Yankees fans.
+The snapback is the quintessential casual type of hat for men.
+Although it’s truly an offshoot of the ballcap (more on this style below), its origins are said to date back to 90s New York Yankees fans.
 In any case, snapbacks differentiate themselves from baseball caps in a few regards.
 One, the body is structured; two, they feature a five-panel style and a flat bill; three, they have a plastic pin-and-hole closure on the back for adjustments.
 These days, they’re on the oversized side and tend to be an essential piece amongst streetwear aficionados.

 Dad hats — a casual cap more recently appropriated by the streetwear scene — and snapbacks also overlap in a couple of areas: mainly, the five-panel design and the bill.
 Here, though, is where that ends.
 Dad caps are relaxed to the point they have no defined crown and use cotton or canvas material.
 The bill, too, is usually curved from the get-go and the back generally has a strapback or belt-like closure.

-Frequently called “ballcaps,” this style dating back to the early days of baseball has set the template for practically all men’s casual hats.
+Frequently called ballcaps, this style dating back to the early days of baseball has set the template for practically all casual types of hats for men.
 While they started off with a five-panel design, most now sport six and an adjustable back.

-Also known as sailors, fishermen, or skipper caps, this type of hats are yet another historically sourced style within the menswear canon.
+Also known as sailors, fishermen, or skipper caps, this type of hats for men is yet another historically sourced style within the menswear canon.
 In general, mariner caps have a soft, unstructured design with a flat top and short but curved brim.
-While they’re not on the fashion radar today, they made the jump from practical to an everyday item when the Beatles started sporting them in the ‘60s.
+While the’re not on the fashion radar today, they made the jump from practical to an everyday item when the Beatles started sporting them in the 60s.

-While most today associate them with the 1990s movie Newsies, newsboy caps – sometimes called pageboy or baker boy caps – emerged sometime in the 19th century.
-Another soft, unstructured style, the paneled design is capped off with a button that secures the front of the hat directly to the brim.
+While most today associate them with the 1990s movie Newsies, newsboy caps sometimes called pageboy or baker boy caps emerged sometime in the 19th century.
+In another soft, unstructured style, the paneled design is capped off with a button that secures the front of the hat directly to the brim.
 The apple cap, while visually similar, is an offshoot that enlarges the design.

-Back in the ‘90s, these were better known as Kangol caps, after the brand that popularized the design.
-Whatever you want to call them, they were sported years ago by chimney sweepers and, later, progressed to the golf course.
+Back in the 90s, these were better known as Kangol caps, after the brand that popularized the design.
+Whatever you want to call them, these types of hats for men were sported years ago by chimney sweepers and, later, progressed to the golf course.
 With a flat top that keeps a consistent pitch through the stiff brim, they are typically made out of wool or cotton and feature a lining.